enst80/mediawiki-extensions-Auth_remoteuser/README.md

 ------------

-Either copy this extension directory `Auth_remoteuser/` into your mediawiki extension folder `extensions/` or in case of installing with Composer add an according require property line to your `composer.local.json` file:
+Either copy this extension directory `Auth_remoteuser/` into your mediawiki extension folder `extensions/` or, when installing with Composer, add an appropriate required package link to your `composer.local.json` file:

     "require": { "mediawiki/auth-remoteuser": "~2" }

-Then enable the extension in MediaWiki with adding the following to your global configuration file `LocalSettings.php`:
+Then, enable the extension in MediaWiki by adding the following to your global configuration file `LocalSettings.php`:

     wfLoadExtension( 'Auth_remoteuser' );